Mobsya/aseba/readme.md

 HAS_FIRMWARE_UPGRADE=TRUE make -f aseba/newbuild/Makefile -j
 ```

+## Build without TCP or WebSocket services

+Flatbuffer TCP and WebSocket server functionality has been bracketed by `#ifdef`/`#endif` with constants `HAS_FB_TCP` and `HAS_FB_WS`, respectively.
+These constants are defined in the Makefile, so these services _are enabled_.
+The main purpose is to highlight which part of the code is relevant to these services.

 ## Log

 A command-line option `--log` has been added to reduce the amount of information displayed.
 Some log output has been changed between `trace` and `info`.